Convergence of random holomorphic functions with real zeros and extensions of the stochastic zeta function: Introduction

 These results allowed us to make our own predictions for moments of ratios of the Riemann zeta function and of its logarithmic derivative.
 We also conjectured:

 \begin{conjecture}[The Stochastic Zeta Conjecture] If $\omega$ is a uniform random variable on $[0,1]$ and $T>0$, then the following convergence holds, as $T\to \infty$

-in law, uniformly in $s$ on every compact set. \end{conjecture} In this Section we shall see that this conjecture is essentially equivalent to the GUE conjecture.
-Indeed we shall see that this conjecture implies the GUE conjecture and that conversely, the GUE conjecture (under the Riemann Hypothesis and the simplicity of the zeros of the Riemann zeta function) implies this conjecture:
+in law, uniformly in $s$ on every compact set. \end{conjecture} We then argued that this functional convergence is essentially equivalent to the GUE conjecture itself (this fact was also stated by Sodin in \cite{S18} with a detailed sketch of proof).
+In our current paper, we give a complete proof, expanding the number-theoretic arguments and showing how they combine with our probabilistic setting, that this conjecture implies the GUE conjecture and that conversely the GUE conjecture (under the Riemann hypothesis and the simplicity of the zeros of the Riemann zeta function) implies this conjecture:

 \begin{theorem} The following relations between the stochastic zeta conjecture and the GUE conjecture hold: \begin{enumerate} \item The stochastic zeta conjecture implies the GUE conjecture; \item Assuming the Riemann Hypothesis and the simplicity of the zeros of the zeta function, the GUE conjecture implies the stochastic zeta conjecture. \end{enumerate}